viny7887/Image-Detection---Apple/README.md

 **Project Overview**

 This project is designed to classify images using a Convolutional Neural Network (CNN).
-It classifies images into categories like "Car" vs. "Non-Car".
-The model is trained using a set of images and can predict whether a given image contains a car or not.
+It classifies images into categories like "Apple" vs. "Non-Apple".
+The model is trained using a set of images and can predict whether a given image contains an apple or not.

 Features
-Image Classification: The model uses CNNs to classify images based on whether they contain a car or not.
+Image Classification: The model uses CNNs to classify images based on whether they contain an apple or not.
 Real-Time Training: The model is trained using a large dataset, allowing it to classify images accurately.
 Data Augmentation: The training data is augmented using techniques like rotation, zoom, and flipping to increase the robustness of the model.
 Project Setup